 A board should include members with a wide range of skills, particularly in terms of knowledge of the industry, financial management, auditing, or operational management of a company of similar complexity.
-In addition, given the increasing importance of the digital economy, digitalisation skills are also becoming crucial.
+In addition, given the increasing importance of the digital economy, digitalisation skills are also becoming crucial for companies and should be present and integrated at board level.
+Finally, sustainability expertise is an undeniable asset, considering the board's duties in the area of sustainability (point 2.2 above).